-Parents/guardians will be informed in writing of the district's program to stop bullying.
-An administrative response to bullying may involve certain actions to be taken by parents.
+Parents/guardians will be informed in writing of the District's program to stop intimidation, harassment, and bullying.
+An administrative response to a reported act of intimidation, harassment, or bullying may involve certain actions to be taken by parents.
 Parents will be informed of the program and the means for students to report bullying acts toward them or other students.
 They will also be told that to help prevent bullying at school they should encourage their children to:

 - 1. Report bullying when it occurs; - 2.
 Take advantage of opportunities to talk to their children about bullying; - 3.
-Inform the school immediately if they think their child is being bullied or is bullying other students:

-- 4. Watch for symptoms that their child may be a victim of bullying and report those symptoms; and - 5.
+Inform the school immediately if they think their child is being bullied or is bullying other students: - 4.
+Watch for symptoms that their child may be a victim of bullying and report those symptoms; and - 5.
 Cooperate fully with school personnel in identifying and resolving incidents.